okvee/tscfg-docgen/README.rst

         </executions>
     </plugin>

-1. Any unique ID of this execution
+1. A unique ID of this execution
 2. Phase in which the execution should take place (by default, this is ``site``)
 3. Goal to be executed (currently, ``generate-docs`` is the only supported goal)